Whether it’s behavioural therapy, anti-obesity medication, or

 and that also means our response to the treatments will be highly

-your doctor may adjust your weight management plan along the way,
+your healthcare professional may adjust your weight management plan

 The weight plateau